Here are six common questions about COVID-19 that you might be asking:

 - Have a plan for yourself and your family if someone were to get sick

-3. Who is at highest risk of complications if there is an outbreak in my area?Generally people over age 60 with underlying health conditions — such as congestive heart failure, diabetes or lung disease — or any person who has an impaired or weakened immune system are at higher risk of complications.
+3. Who is at highest risk of complications if there is an outbreak in my area?Generally, adults over the age of 60 and those with underlying health conditions — such as congestive heart failure, diabetes or lung disease are at higher risk of complications.
 The California Department of Public Health recommends that people at higher risk take precautions to prevent exposure to COVID-19.

-4. What should I do if I have symptoms of a respiratory illness?If you have been in close contact with a person under investigation for COVID-19 OR have recently traveled in an area with spread of COVID-19 AND you have a fever and respiratory illness, it is recommended to call ahead to your health care provider before you show up at their facility.
+4. What should I do if I have symptoms of a respiratory illness?If you have a fever and respiratory illness, it is recommended to call ahead to your health care provider before you show up at their facility.
 This will allow them to make proper arrangements for your visit.

 In addition, stay home when sick, cover your mouth when coughing and sneezing, perform good hand-washing, and clean and disinfect frequently touched surfaces.